 Below are some of the reasons why a person might start smoking or become addicted to smoking.

 Becoming addicted to smoking

-Anyone who starts smoking tobacco can become addicted to nicotine, the addictive substance in tobacco.
-Studies show that smoking is most likely to become a habit during the teenage years.
-This doesn’t mean that adults won’t become addicted either.
+Anyone who starts smoking or vaping can become addicted to nicotine, the addictive substance in tobacco and in the vapour used when vaping.
+Studies show that smoking is most likely to become a habit during the teenage years, but you can become addicted to nicotine at any age.

-Nicotine is highly addictive.
-It is said to be as addictive as heroin and cocaine.
-Some people become addicted to things very fast and others don’t.
-Someone might smoke and not become addicted at first but then become addicted at a later time.
-It’s likely that you will become addicted at some stage.
-It’s best to avoid smoking or vaping altogether because you have no way of knowing if or when you’ll become addicted.
+Nicotine is said to be as addictive as heroin and cocaine.
+Some people can become addicted to things quite quickly, while others can take longer to develop an addiction.
+This means that even if you don’t develop an addition to smoking or vaping straight away, you may become addicted at a later time.
+If you smoke or vape, then it’s likely that you will become to nicotine addicted at some stage.
+For that reason, it’s best to avoid smoking or vaping altogether.

-Someone might be physically and psychologically addicted to smoking.
-This means their body and their brain both think they need nicotine.
+It is possible to be both physically and psychologically addicted to smoking.
+This means your body and their brain both think they need nicotine.
 This addiction can be difficult to overcome and people can get withdrawal symptoms after about 2 hours of not consuming nicotine.

 Read about how to deal with withdrawal symptoms here.